reidcardwell/claude-code-hooks-multi-agent-observability/README.md

 This ensures your hooks work correctly regardless of where Claude Code is executed from.

-## Master AI Coding
+## Master AI **Agentic Coding**
-> And prepare for Agentic Engineering
+> And prepare for the future of software engineering

-Learn to code with AI with foundational [Principles of AI Coding](https://agenticengineer.com/principled-ai-coding?y=cchookobvs)
+Learn tactical agentic coding patterns with [Tactical Agentic Coding](https://agenticengineer.com/tactical-agentic-coding)

-Follow the [IndyDevDan youtube channel](https://www.youtube.com/@indydevdan) for more AI coding tips and tricks.
+Follow the [IndyDevDan YouTube channel](https://www.youtube.com/@indydevdan) to improve your agentic coding advantage.